James-Damewood/SNAKE-/README.md

 (2) Build Reinforcement Learning approach for single player

-Reinforcement learning approach is built off of Adam Pazke's tutorial, which can be found here: https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html
+Reinforcement learning approach is built using Adam Pazke's tutorial, which can be found here: https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html